pesto-students/n6-aucti-be-epsilon-6/README.md

    ```sh
    npm install
    ```
-3. Copy your Firebase service account details in `serviceAccountKey.json`
+3. Copy your Firebase service account details to `serviceAccountKey.json`

 4. Enter your environmental variables in `.env` file
    ```sh